ProfessionalsBruce A. Gutenplan

 Bruce's corporate representations in M&A transactions include:

-- American Tower Corporation in its $1.85 billion acquisition of Eaton Towers Holdings Limited, and in its €607 million acquisition, together with its joint venture partner Dutch pension fund manager PGGM, of FPS Towers in France;
+- American Tower Corporation in several acquisitions, including its $1.85 billion acquisition of Eaton Towers Holdings Limited, its $523 million acquisition of joint venture stakes in Ghana and Uganda from MTN Group Limited and its €607 million acquisition, together with its joint venture partner Dutch pension fund manager PGGM, of FPS Towers in France;

 - Lendlease Group in the establishment of a $5 billion infrastructure joint venture with SoftBank Group to fund the acquisition and strategic restructuring of approximately 8,000 existing telecom sites, and in its acquisition of Parallel Infrastructure and its portfolio of telecommunications towers;